 Your Dance Pole Finish Type Can Affect Your Grip:

 Another important factor is the finish of the pole and the climate of your individual area.
 Humidity combined with your unique skin type against the various pole finishes available will all play a factor in your ability to grip.
 Chrome is most widely used and slicker than brass poles.
 Cold poles are harder to grip as well.

-It is common for people to have more than one dance pole to suite their needs as they progress through their pole dance training.
+It is common for people to have more than one dance pole to suit their needs as they progress through their pole dance training.